PiwkoO/qr-code-component/README.md

 ### What I learned

 Mostly all the things in this project I already knew but still I taught me to be more careful with component responsiveness.
 This project showed me that with a small change of CSS and different approach we can have the same effect but with better written code.
+Also, to make this component more user-friendly I decided to add short script for mobile devices.

+### Useful resources

+- [Mobile viewport height](https://dev.to/nirazanbasnet/dont-use-100vh-for-mobile-responsive-3o97) - this article helped me improve app by adding better ux on mobile devices

 ## Author